Martha Crone began her 24th year as Garden Curator and the Garden entered its 50th year.

-IN the Friends’ Newsletter (Vol. 4 No. 2, April 1956), Editor Martha Crone wrote about the easier wild flowers to plant in Spring, about the Striped Maple, Cineraria, Oleander, and Spring mushrooms.
-About the Spring season she wrote:
+In the spring newsletter (Vol. 4 No. 2, April 1956), Martha wrote about the easier wild flowers to plant in spring, about the Striped Maple, Cineraria, Oleander, and spring mushrooms.
+About the spring season she wrote:

-IN the Friends’ Newsletter (Vol. 4 No. 3, July 1956) Editor Martha Crone wrote about the Summer birds, the Minnesota State Flower - the Showy Lady’s-slipper and that the Red Columbine was the runner up, the Blue Columbine of Colorado that she had successfully grown from seed, about Butterwort, and the Ginkgo Tree.
+In the summer newsletter (Vol. 4 No. 3, July 1956) Martha wrote about the summer birds, the Minnesota State Flower - the Showy Lady’s-slipper (and that the Red Columbine was the runner up), the Blue Columbine of Colorado that she had successfully grown from seed, about Butterwort, and the Ginkgo Tree.
 About wildflowers she wrote:

-IN the Friends’ Newsletter Vol. 4 No. 4, October 1956, Editor Martha Crone wrote about Bird’s foot Violet (Viola pedata), Fall birds, American Spikenard (Aralia racemosa), the twining direction of vines, Galax (Galax aphylla) and Oconee Bells (Shortia galacifolia).
-She wrote about the flowers of Autumn:
+In the fall newsletter Vol. 4 No. 4, October 1956, Martha wrote about Bird’s foot Violet (Viola pedata), fall birds, American Spikenard (Aralia racemosa), the twining direction of vines, Galax (Galax aphylla) and Oconee Bells (Shortia galacifolia).
+She wrote about the flowers of autumn:

 And then about a late season ramble in the Garden: